-I brought up something in the last post that I decided to write about before moving on to the topic of herbal abortion, later this week.
-I am hoping to illustrate how very important it is to understand the context of a word or phrase.
-I feel kind of responsible for catching you up to speed because I am citing these old manuscripts and providing links where you can access them for free, so I want to be sure you understand what you are reading.
+I mentioned something in the last post that I decided to write about before moving on to the topic of herbal abortions.
+I am hoping to illustrate how especially important it is to understand the context of a word or phrase.
+I feel responsible for catching you up to speed because I am citing these old manuscripts and providing links where you can access them for free, so I want to be sure you understand what you are reading.

-For decades now half-ass historians and have been sharing misinformation.
-That’s the name I use for people who begin their biomedical research papers about herbalism with some really shoddy “history” which was probably yanked off another poorly researched paper without the author ever reading the original primary source.
+For decades now biomedical researchers have been sharing historical misinformation.
+They begin their biomedical research papers about herbalism with some shoddy “history” which was most likely copied off another poorly researched paper without either author ever reading the original primary source.

 In the Herbal Community™, you are more likely to come across a person who has read, or at least skimmed through a couple of the giant Materia medica tomes but never bothered to actually delve into the medical theory behind them.